 An example of a phonological awareness activity would be a teacher saying a word aloud and students saying each individual sound in the word.
 An example of a phonics activity would be a teacher writing a word on the board and having students say each individual sound in the word while looking at the letters.

-It’s beneficial (for K-1 teachers) to spend a few minutes each day teaching just phonological awareness, without involving letters.
+It’s beneficial (for K-1 teachers) to spend a 10-15 minutes each day teaching phonological awareness by itself (with no letters or print involved).

 At the same time, phonological awareness skills can develop through work with actual print.
-For example, when children stretch out words and write their sounds, this helps them practice their phonological awareness skills (even though it is technically a phonics-based activity).
+For example, when children segment words and write their sounds, this helps them practice the phonological awareness skill of segmenting (even though it is technically a phonics-based activity).

 Furthermore, it’s important for us to help students understand the connection between phonological awareness activities and reading/writing.
 Saying things like, “You know how we practice saying each sound in a word?
-That can help us figure out how to spell words” can help them see the connection.
+That helps us figure out how to spell words” can help them see the connection.

 To summarize: phonological awareness does not involve print (alphabet letters or words), and beginning readers should have opportunities to practice working with sounds (without connecting them to letters).
 At the same time, phonological awareness can be developed through activities involving print, and students need to understand the connection between hearing sounds in words, reading, and writing.